 It’s really easy to get stuck in our own little “creative” bubble, but the power of being present online is incredible.
-We make sure to post on our favorite social media platforms (Instagram, Facebook, and sometimes Twitter) at least twice a day.
-If you know you can’t be on your phone at work try a scheduling app like Later or Hootsuite so you can plan everything beforehand.
+We make sure to post on our favorite social media platforms (Instagram, Facebook, and Pinterest) multiple times a day.
+If you know you can’t be on your phone at work try a scheduling app like Later (for Instagram), Post Planner (for Facebook and Twitter) or Tailwind (for Pinterest), so you can plan everything beforehand.

 Becoming known for what you do is so powerful, and it easily transitions into more referrals.
-More referrals mean more work (that is, money in your pocket).
+More referrals means more work (which is money in your pocket).
 Try answering questions as they come up in groups, adding advice when it’s asked for, and always try to give more than you promote.
 Work on building an authentic and knowledgeable brand.

 3. Get Back to Clients or Customers (2-3 times a week)

 There’s no reason you need to respond to emails every single day, so let yourself off the hook with this one.
-It’s easy to get sucked down the rabbit hole of Gmail, so dedicate 2 to 3 days a week where you respond to clients or customers.
+It’s easy to get sucked down the rabbit hole of Gmail, so dedicate 2 to 3 days a week where you respond to clients or customers and limit it to 20-30 minutes max.
 If you blog, this could even include responding to comments on your posts.

 It’s never fun from a client’s perspective to hear crickets when they’re interested in your product or service, so be in tune with your response policy.
 It’s good to let them know up front (like on your contact page) how many hours or days it might take you to reply.

-That being said, if this hustle is your full-time, make it as professional as any other job and always respond within 1-2 business days.
+That being said, if this hustle is your full-time, make it as professional as any other job and always respond within 1 to 2 business days.

 4. Take Note of Your Results